 The U.S. Postal Service will return envelopes without sufficient postage.
-If your PA-40 is more than five pages, you may need additional postage.
-You may also need more postage for an oversized envelope.
+If your PA-40 is more than five pages or in an oversized envelope, you may need additional postage.
 Check with your local Post Office.
 Please write your complete return address in the upper left corner of the envelope.

-Using the envelope the Department provided in the booklet, follow these instructions for mailing your PA tax return:
+Using the envelope the Department provided in the booklet, follow these instructions for mailing your PA tax

 - 1. Remove the labels from the envelope flap. - 2.
 Choose the correct label that applies to your return. - 3.
 Affix only the correct label on the front of the envelope.
 If you do not have a Department-provided envelope, send your return to:

-If you owe tax (You have an amount on Line 27)
+If you owe tax (You have an amount on Line 27) PA DEPT OF REVENUE

-If you overpaid

-have an amount on Line 27) (You have an amount on Line 28)

-PA DEPT OF REVENUE PAYMENT ENCLOSED 1 REVENUE PLACE PA DEPT OF REVENUE REFUND/CREDIT REQUESTED
+PAYMENT ENCLOSED 1 REVENUE PLACE HARRISBURG, PA 17129-0001

-HARRISBURG PA 17129-0001 HARRISBURG PA 17129-0003

-If you neither owe nor overpaid (You have zeros on Lines 27 and 28)
+If you overpaid (You have an amount on Line 28) PA DEPT OF REVENUE REFUND/CREDIT REQUESTED 3 REVENUE PLACE HARRISBURG, PA 17129-0003

-PA DEPT OF REVENUE NO PAYMENT/NO REFUND 2 REVENUE PLACE HARRISBURG PA 17129-0002
+If you neither owe nor overpaid (You have zeros on Lines 27 and 28) PA DEPT OF REVENUE NO PAYMENT/NO REFUND 2 REVENUE PLACE

+HARRISBURG, PA 17129-0002